Snap-Engineering-Academy-2024/SnapChatStarter/README.md

 # Final Project Starter

 This will be the starter code for your final project!
 But first, we're going to spend a day making improvements to it.
 We'll use pull requests to manage this, and for that you'll need to be on your own branch.
-You can work in pairs or on your own.
+You will be working on your own for the first fix.
+Later on, we will move onto group work!

 ## Fork the Repository
 Click on the Fork button: This is usually found in the top-right corner of the repository's page.
 This will create a copy of the repository under your own GitHub account.